kenan-rhoton/OneTrueWayHugo/content/post/wsiu/go.md

 +++

+**DISCLAIMER**: *I don't claim to be an expert on this language, so I may have made mistakes.
+If there is anything you would say differently or anything that is just plain wrong, please open an issue on [Github](https://github.com/kenan-rhoton/OneTrueWayHugo)*

 [Go](https://github.com/golang/go) is a language that many people (yet not enough) are talking about.

 Yes, it has the interesting origin of basically being designed by Google to solve Google's problems.